nanxstats/nanx.me/content/_index.md

 ([John M. Chambers Statistical Software Award](http://stat-computing.org/awards/jmc/index.html), 2018).

-My industry experience dedicates to building tailored, cloud-based data analysis solutions for the leading pharmaceutical & life science research organizations in the world.
+My industry experience dedicates to building tailored, cloud-based solutions for the most challenging computational problems in genomics and precision medicine.
 By connecting the dots in data science and product engineering, my mission is to make genomic data analysis faster, cheaper, collaborative, and reproducible.